tjira/acorn/README.md

 Quantum Acorn, a collection of electronic structure methods compiled into a small dependency-free binary.
 If you are here for the educational scripts, you can find them in the education folder.
 </p>

+## Notice

+This project is archived and is no longer maintained.
+The code is provided as-is for educational purposes.
+The focus has ben shifted to the [Zinq](https://github.com/tjira/zinq) project, which is actively maintained and developed.

 ## Features

 Acorn offers a comprehensive suite of tools for both time-independent and time-dependent quantum mechanical simulations.
 Key features are grouped below for clarity.